 We have already defined the Big Individuum: ui=x (xI).
 Now let us define the individual complement.
 The individual complement of a given individuum is the complement of that given individuum to the Big Individuum.
 For the sake of brevity we will denote it by CI and will define it as follows:

-CIx=def C(ui)x= ui-x
+CIx def C(ui)x= ui-x

 We have also defined the Big Concept: UK=x (xK).
 Now let us define the conceptual complement.
 The conceptual complement of a given concept is the complement of that given concept to the Big Concept.
 For the sake of brevity we will denote it by CK and will define it as follows: